gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    - If the group is a pairwise-only group, the CBOR map MUST contain the 'kdc_dh_creds' parameter, whose CBOR label is defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
 This parameter has the same format of 'kdc_dh_creds_res' defined in {{gm-dh-info}}.
 In particular, it includes a single element 'kdc_dh_creds_entry' pertaining to the OSCORE group that the joining node has tried to join with the Joining Request.

    - The CBOR map MAY include the 'kdcchallenge' parameter, whose CBOR label is defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.
 If present, this parameter is a CBOR byte string, which encodes a newly generated 'kdcchallenge' value that the Client can use when preparing a Joining Request (see {{ssec-join-req-sending}}).
-In such a case the Group Manager MUST store the newly generated value as the 'kdcchallenge' value associated to the joining node, possibly replacing the currently stored value.
+In such a case the Group Manager MUST store the newly generated value as the 'kdcchallenge' value associated with the joining node, possibly replacing the currently stored value.

 * The Group Manager MUST reply with a 4.00 (Bad Request) error response in case the 'scope' parameter is not present in the Joining Request, or if it is present and specifies any set of roles not included in the following list: "requester", "responder", "monitor", ("requester", "responder").
 Future specifications that define a new role MUST define possible sets of roles including the new one and existing ones, that are acceptable to specify in the 'scope' parameter of a Joining Request.